Notices

 At Family Building Society we're committed to making our website accessible to all our Members.
 Our website has been designed to be compatible with a range of technology used by people with disabilities.

-We follow the Web Content Accessibility Guidelines 2.0.
-These internationally recognised guidelines are the benchmark for building accessible websites, detailing how websites can ensure accessibility for people with disabilities.
-Our website meets the minimum Level A accessibility.
+Our website follows Web Content Accessibility Guidelines 2.0 to Level A accessibility standards.
+These internationally recognised guidelines are the benchmark for building accessible websites, detailing how websites can ensure accessibility for those with disabilities.

 We aim to continually improve the usability and accessibility of our website.
 If you have any questions please contact our Family Service Team on 03330 140144.